Current Positions Held

 Dr Stanley has held Visiting Consultant Vascular surgical positions at Sir Charles Gairdner Hospital, Fremantle Hospital and Fiona Stanley Hospital and operates at The Mount Hospital, St John of God Hospital (SJOG) Murdoch and the Fiona Stanley Hospital.

-Brendan consults at Mount Medical Centre in Perth, SJOG Wexford Medical Centre in Murdoch and at the Peel Health Campus in Mandurah.
+Brendan consults at Mount Medical Centre in Perth, SJOG Murdoch Medical Centre and SJOG Mandurah Consulting Suites.

 Dr Stanley has extensive training and collaboration in Vascular and Endovascular surgery.
 He has been at the forefront of advancing the treatment of vascular disease with minimally invasive interventional surgical techniques that have resulted in shorter recovery periods whilst reducing both morbidity and mortality in patients.